moj-analytical-services/user-guidance/source/documentation/data-docs/data-faqs/index.md

 ## How do I create my own Athena database?

+> Please note: going forward, in order to create your own athena databases, you must specify the naming convention for any databases you create using your project access file in the [database access repository], using the key `allowed_database_names` to either specify an exact name (e.g. `finance_dim_dev_dbt`) or a naming pattern (e.g. `finance_dim_*`).
+An example of this can be seen in [this config file], which grants the project members the ability to create a number of databases.
+Owners of existing projects that rely on this functionality should update their projects accordingly.
+More info on this can be found in the readme of the database access repository.

 **Athena workbench/Python/R**: You can run `CREATE DATABASE` and `CREATE TABLE AS SELECT` (CTAS) queries to create your own database and tables from data you have in S3.
 There are more details in this guidance or you can use what is provided by [AWS].
 When running CTAS queries a key thing to remember is to specify the location (s3 bucket and path) of the data. [here is a nice example of setting up your own database].
 The tutorial is in python but the SQL can be ran from any tool on the AP.

 **Create a Derived Table**: When you create and run an SQL script with [Create a Derived Table](../../tools/create-a-derived-table/) it will automatically build your database and table.
 See the user guidance for more information.

 <!-- External links -->